faisaldialpad/hellouniverse/README.md

 * **Brian Dean**.
 Some Dynamic programming problems. http://people.csail.mit.edu/bdean/6.046/dp/
 * **Project Euler**.
 Some math problems. http://projecteuler.net/
 * **CareerCup**.
 Some actual interview questions. http://careercup.com

+## Problems not yet implemented
+1. Given a linked list which contains only values 0,1 and 2.
+Provide an efficient solution to sort the list.
+Values inside the nodes should not be changed.
+Only pointer manipulation is allowed.
+[Idea: 1. variation of bucket sort 2.
+In place is also possible]
+2.Given 2 tree nodes, how will you determine if there is a path between them?
+[Idea: check if one node is the child of another (by bfs/dfs or any of the traversal)]
+3.

 ## Questions